Understanding the African Market Context

 In Western markets, mobile-first design is a preference driven by convenience.
 In African markets, mobile access is frequently the only point of digital entry, shaped significantly by cost constraints.

-Successful organizations optimize for low-bandwidth environments through compressed images, prioritized text content, and alternative service delivery channels.
-USSD (Unstructured Supplementary Service Data) technology, which functions on basic mobile phones without internet connectivity, processes billions of transactions annually across Africa.
-WhatsApp Business has emerged as a primary customer service channel, leveraging its data-efficient messaging to serve markets where traditional web platforms prove inaccessible.
+USSD technology, which functions on basic mobile phones without internet connectivity, processes billions of transactions annually across Africa.
+WhatsApp Business has emerged as a primary customer service channel precisely because it is data-efficient in markets where traditional web platforms prove inaccessible.

 Community Networks and Trust Architecture